 Fiction: LASIK can forever end patients’ needs for glasses.

 Fact: While LASIK has proven to be overwhelmingly successful in reducing dependence on glasses and contact lenses, the degree of improvement may vary depending on the individual.
 Each patient’s need for glasses depends on how well he/she heals and the severity of the patent’s original prescription.
 Most patients with mild to moderate prescriptions can achieve 20/20 vision or within 1 to 2 lines 20/20 on the eye chart.
-Such success can end a patient’s dependence on vision aids for driving, sports and watching television or movies.
+Such success can end a patient’s dependence on vision aids for driving, sports, and watching television or movies.
 During the pre-surgical screening, your doctor should be able to determine the range of your probable outcomes.
-Keep in mind, as a patient ages the need for reading glasses is quite common.
+Keep in mind, as patients age, the need for reading glasses is quite common.

 Fiction: Anyone who wants to have LASIK is a candidate.

 Fact: Not everyone is an appropriate candidate for LASIK.
 In fact, potential patients evaluated by many reputable providers are routinely rejected as candidates for the surgery.
 The best way to determine if you are a candidate is to undergo a thorough screening by your eye doctor.
-LASIK can treat patients with nearsightedness, farsightedness and astigmatism.
-Appropriate candidates must be at least 18 years old, in good health and have healthy eyes free of diseases such as cataracts and glaucoma.
-Appropriate screening is the first, and one of the most important stops in preventing complications.
+LASIK can treat patients with nearsightedness, farsightedness, and astigmatism.
+Appropriate candidates must be at least 18 years old, in good health, and have healthy eyes free of diseases such as cataracts and glaucoma.
+Appropriate screening is the first, and one of the most important steps in preventing complications.
 Often complications result when surgeons operate on patients who are not appropriate candidates.